Multiple Involvement Collaborations

 Available Versions:

-2. Radio Version (3:27) (on the 3 track CD single) (has a slightly different intro, with a choral 'ah' mixed in; also, at 3:05, the section from 2:57 to 3:05 is repeated) (click
+2. Radio Version (3:27) (on the 3 track CD single; has a slightly different intro, with a choral 'ah's mixed in; also, at 3:05, the section from 2:57 to 3:05 is repeated)

-3. .....Revisited (4:24) (on the 4 track CD single) (has the guitar solo and a verse repeated; contains the sections 0:00 to 0:54, then the first second is played twice, louder each time, then the first two seconds, then 0:56 to 2:33.
-It then plays the first second twice then the first two seconds again, then 1:45 to 2:02, 1:59 to 3:05 and finally 2:57 onwards) (click
+3. ...Revisited (4:24) (on the 4 track CD single; has the guitar solo and a verse repeated; contains the sections 0:00 to 0:54, then the first second is played twice, louder each time, then the first two seconds, then 0:56 to 2:33.
+It then plays the first second twice then the first two seconds again, then 1:45 to 2:02, 1:59 to 3:05 and finally 2:57 onwards)

-4. .....Back Again (4:55) (on 'Ghost Of A Smile') (verses are moved around and repeated, with different intro and outro; contains the sections 2:23 to 2:29, this is then 'phased' into 2:23 to 2:35, 1:30 to 1:52, 2:00 to 2:04, 2:39 to 2:47 and 3:09 to 3:15.
+4. ...Back Again (4:55) (on 'Ghost Of A Smile'; verses are moved around and repeated, with different intro and outro; contains the sections 2:23 to 2:29, this is then 'phased' into 2:23 to 2:35, 1:30 to 1:52, 2:00 to 2:04, 2:39 to 2:47 and 3:09 to 3:15.
 This then mixes into the normal introduction, and the whole song is left untouched until 3:15, when the song is mixed in and 2:13 to 2:29 is played, then 2:23 to 2:29 is repeated a few times, phased together whilst fading out)

-Original and Back Again Lyrics: ('Back Again' has the additional lyrics in red)
+Original and Back Again Lyrics: (the 'Back Again' version has the additional lyrics in red; click here for the lyrics to the other two mixes)

 Ooh, ooh, ooh, ooh